mroman42/mikrokosmos/paper/paper.md

 Mikrokosmos is an educational untyped and simply-typed lambda calculus interpreter.
 For students, it is a tool to learn lambda calculus and intuitionistic logic by coding.
-For educators, it is a didactic and grounded in theory implementation of a functional programming language they can integrate with other learning materials.
-Mikrokosmos can be used on three different environments: as a *command line executable*, implementing a read-eval-print loop interpreter; as a *Jupyter kernel*, executing code blocks from a Jupyter notebook [@jupyter]; and as a *Javascript web application*, that can be used in conjunction with web text editors such as Codemirror [^codemirror] to create an online programming environment.
+For educators, it is a didactic resource, grounded in the theoretical implementation of a functional programming language, so that they can integrate it with other learning materials.
+Mikrokosmos can be used on three different environments: (1) as a *command line executable*, implementing a read-eval-print loop interpreter; (2) as a *Jupyter kernel*, executing code blocks from a Jupyter notebook [@jupyter]; and (3) as a *Javascript web application*, that can be used in conjunction with web text editors such as Codemirror [^codemirror] to create an online programming environment.